How did the COVID-19 lockdown impact domestic abuse in London, UK?

 This video summarises a small research study conducted in London, UK during the first COVID lockdown of 2020.
 Researchers at Justice Studio collaborated with Solace Women’s Aid and Dr Camille Stengel (University of Greenwich).
 The research aimed to understand how the lockdown impacted both victims of domestic abuse and the charity workers responding to victims’ needs.

 Video funded by the Faculty of Liberal Arts and Sciences Early Career Researcher Network at the University of Greenwich.

-Justice Studio is a compassionate consultancy and research organization specialized in social justice.
+Justice Studio is a compassionate consultancy and research organisation specialised in social justice.
 We are at the vanguard of an alternative consultancy model motivated by empathy.
-We champion the voices of those in society who are most disadvantaged and unheard, such as children, adults at risk, offenders, and communities affected by migration, conflict, or unequal power relations.
+We champion the voices of those in society who are most disadvantaged and un-heard, such as children, adults at risk, offenders, and communities affected by migration, conflict or unequal power relations.

-Dr. Camille Stengel is a senior lecturer in criminology at the University of Greenwich in the Faculty of Liberal Arts and Sciences.
-She has a decade of experience conducting research with and advocating for the rights of vulnerable and marginalized populations involved in the criminal justice system, with a focus on gender.
+Dr Camille Stengel is a senior lecturer in criminology at the University of Greenwich in the Faculty of Liberal Arts and Sciences.
+She has a decade of experience conducting research with and advocating for the rights of vulnerable and marginalised populations involved in the criminal justice system, with a focus on gender.